MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-availability-information-for-an-exchange-user-s-manager.md

 - csharp
 ---

-# How to: Get Availability Information for an Exchange User's Manager
+# Get Availability Information for an Exchange User's Manager

 This example displays the next free 60-minute time slot in the calendar for a user's manager.